Abstract works expected to fetch $50 million at auction

-NEW YORK Four paintings by American abstract expressionist artist Clyfford Still will headline Sotheby's contemporary art auction in November, when they are expected to sell for a combined total of more than $50 million.
+NEW YORK Four paintings by American abstract expressionist artist Clyfford Still will headline Sotheby's contemporary art auction in November, when they are expected to sell for a combined total of more than $50 million (31 million pounds).

 Tobias Meyer, Sotheby's head of contemporary art, described the November 9 auction in New York as a "once in a lifetime opportunity."